 Thyroid hormone has receptors in every tissue of the body.
-This is how crucial this hormone is to our physiology.
-Women are more prone to developing thyroid problems and this is especially true after pregnancy.
+This hormone is crucial to our physiology.
+Women are more prone to developing thyroid problems.
+This is especially true after pregnancy.
 Learn what you can do to promote long-term thyroid health.
-Avoid the discomfort of fatigue, unexplained weight gain, dry skin and a long list of other symptoms associated with hypothyroidsim.
-In most cases the underlying cause is autoimmunity.
+Avoid the discomfort of fatigue, unexplained weight gain, dry skin and a long list of symptoms associated with hypothyroidsim.
+In most cases the underlying cause is autoimmunity which is often missed.

 Women, Mental Health and Thyroid In one study of depression where medication didn’t help, fifty percent of patients improved once their thyroid was treated.
 The root cause of anxiety, panic, PMS, sexual dysfunction and chronic fatigue can involve impaired thyroid...read more